gatsbyjs/gatsby/docs/blog/gatsby-first-beta-release.md

 ### What's part of v1

-Froom Gatsby's initial release just over two years ago, Gatsby has let you build static websites using React.js components as well as markdown, JSON, and YAML.
+From Gatsby's initial release just over two years ago, Gatsby has let you build static websites using React.js components as well as markdown, JSON, and YAML.